buidlers-fm/catalog/docs/tester_guide.md

 You can find a bit more context about the app in our blog archive, specifically my post [a space for book people](https://catalog.fyi/news/catalog-news-004-a-space-for-book-people).

 If you have any questions or run into any issues, let us know.
-We have a [Discord server](https://discord.gg/Htj7gWYCkC) for feedback, or you can email staff@catalog.fyi .
+We have a [Discord server](https://discord.gg/Htj7gWYCkC) for feedback, or you can email staff@catalog.fyi or use the "feedback" link in the user menu (top right).

 # tips